hack-different/apple-knowledge/docs/Kernels.md

 ## Apple Silicon and Boot Policy

-Part of the reason for the required reboot is that the 1TR must generate the AuxiliaryKernelCollection then integrate it's hash into the LocalPolicy prior to the next boot cycle.
+Part of the reason for the required reboot is that the 1TR must generate the AuxiliaryKernelCollection then integrate its hash into the LocalPolicy prior to the next boot cycle.
 This ensures that the kernel is only modified from a trusted environment.